Ski Boat Driver 1

 It is advantageous if candidates have previously studied the driving assessment hand-out.

-After successfully completing the SBD1 examination candidates will receive a new BWSW membership card which will state that the member is an SBD1 driver.
+After successfully completing the SBD1 examination candidates will receive a new BWSW membership card which will state that the member holds an SBD1 qualification.

-The practical based assessment consists of a 30 minute familiarisation session (to familiarise the candidate with the boat, the site and the assessment procedure) followed by a 15 minute slow maneuvering skills assessment and a 15 minute water ski/wakeboard driving assessment.
+The practical boat driving assessment consists of a 30 minute familiarisation session (to familiarise the candidate with the boat, the site and the assessment procedure) followed by a 15 minute slow manoeuvring skills assessment and a 15 minute water ski/wakeboard driving assessment.
 Click here to see the driving assessment hand out, which explains the assessment in detail.

 How much does it cost?